CiscoSecurity/amp-04-sha256-to-command-line-arguments/README.md

 [![Gitter chat](https://img.shields.io/badge/gitter-join%20chat-brightgreen.svg)](https://gitter.im/CiscoSecurity/AMP-for-Endpoints "Gitter chat")

-### AMP for Endpoints SHA256 to command line arguments
+### AMP for Endpoints SHA256 to command line arguments:

 Takes a SHA256 as input and queries the environment extracting command line arguments used by processes associated with the SHA256.